OscarKimenyi/simpleAPI/README.md

     ...
   ]
 ```
+The /subjects endpoint can be accessed through [13.60.255.70/subjects](http://13.60.255.70/subjects)

 ### Setup Instructions
 ### Prerequisites:
 Node.js: Install Node.js if you haven't already.

-MySQL: Install XAMPP for MySQL and Apache, or use your preferred MySQL setup.
+MySQL: Install XAMPP for MySQL and Apache or Nginx, or use your preferred MySQL setup.

 1. Clone the Repository
 Clone the repository to your local machine: